chenyong2github/UnrealEngine/Engine/Source/Programs/Horde/HordeStorage/README.md

 The helm chart we install into each regions kubernetes cluster is provided in this repo.

 ## On premise
 Horde.Storage can be deployed onprem without using any cloud resources but it does require a kubernetes cluster to run in for production cases.
-You will also need to setup a Mongo database for it to run again.
+You will also need to setup a Mongo database for it to run against.
 Note that if you intend to deployment to multiple on prem sites you will need to manually setup replication of the database used.

 # Monitoring